onboarding

 “It is wiser to find out than to suppose”.
 This quote by Mark Twain hits the essence of what you will discover while reading this blog.
 Because how much time or confusion could you have saved when things were better clarified in advance?
 It’s time to learn from it and to show your employees how to do it better.

-[.callout-small]For an overview of all the 7 C's, check out this blog.[.callout-small]
+[.callout-small]For an overview of all the 6 c's onboarding and more, check out this blog.[.callout-small]

 What is the meaning of Clarification?